sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 - OData JSON Format Version 4.01 OASIS Standard

-This is the formal description of the JSON format for resources such as entities and entity sets transmitted and received in the context of OData operations.
+This is the formal description of the JSON format used to represent resources such as entities and entity sets transmitted and received in the context of OData operations.
 In other words, it describes everything we need to know (and more) about OData JSON payloads.
+In earlier versions of the OData standard, a version of the XML-based Atom Syndication Format was used, but this has been largely superseded by this JSON format.

 #### Extension standards

-The OData standard is extensible, and in that context, the next two standards documents listed in the work products section are on extensions:
+The OData standard is extensible, and in that context, the next two standards documents listed in the work products section are in this category:

 - OData Extension for Data Aggregation Version 4.0 Committee Specification 03
 - OData Extension for Temporal Data Version 4.0 Committee Specification 01